Quick Overview

 Some People Worry About Privacy

-These systems collect a lot of info—your browser setup, mouse movements, cookies, IP address, and more.
-Since Google runs reCAPTCHA, some users are not comfortable with that much tracking.
-Privacy tools that block trackers or hide your identity sometimes make you look more like a bot.
+These systems collect a lot like your browser setup, mouse movements, cookies, IP, and more.
+Since Google runs reCAPTCHA, some users are not okay with that much tracking.
+If you use privacy tools that block trackers or hide your ID, you might end up looking more like a bot.

 It Is Not Always Accessible

-For people with vision problems, image CAPTCHAs can be a big problem.
-There are audio options, but they are not always easy to use or even available.
-This makes some websites harder to access for people who rely on screen readers or need simpler interfaces.
+For people with vision problems, image CAPTCHAs can be tough.
+There are audio versions but they are not always easy to use or even available.
+This makes some websites harder to access for people who use screen readers or just need simpler interfaces.

 Some websites use other ways to check if you are human:

-These options do not always need you to solve puzzles, but they can be harder to set up or less effective in certain cases.
+These do not always make you solve puzzles, but they can be harder to set up or might not work well in every case.

 So, Does It Still Work?